Images of Dermatosis Papulosa Nigra

 Who's at risk?

-Dermatosis papulosa nigra affects up to 35% of people of African descent and an unknown proportion of Asian individuals.
+Dermatosis papulosa nigra affects up to 35% of people of African descent and an unknown proportion of individuals of Asian descent.
 Women are affected more than men.
 Dermatosis papulosa nigra usually begins in adolescence, and the number and size of lesions increase with age.
 The spots of dermatosis papulosa nigra do not go away.

 Signs and Symptoms